Door Kickers: Team management and equipment

 The player manages a SWAT team of ten troopers, who can have their classes, weapons, armor, utilities, gear, and character customized.
-Each class has a unique variety of weapons, each of which have stats that cater to particular situations and playstyles.
 As the team completes missions they will level up, both as a team and individually, improving their individual skills in accuracy, reaction time, and action speed.
-Stars earned from completing missions can be spent on new weapons and equipment, while doctrine points earned from leveling up the team can be used to improve their overall tactics and efficiency with certain weapon types.
+Stars earned from completing missions can be spent on new weapons and equipment, while doctrine points earned from leveling up the team can be used in a skill tree to improve their overall proficiency.

-There are five available classes that can be assigned to troopers: Pointman, fast and quick but lacking a primary weapon slot, only armed with handguns; Assaulter, basic and all-rounded, armed with rifles and submachine guns; Breacher, specializing in breaching and close-quarters combat, armed with shotguns; Stealth, able to stealthily flank and kill enemies with suppressed weapons, but otherwise just a weaker Assaulter; and Shield, carrying a ballistic shield able to block bullets, but also very slow, unable to carry equipment or utilities, and only armed with handguns.
+There are five available classes that can be assigned to troopers: Pointman, fast and quick but lacking a primary weapon slot, only armed with handguns; Assaulter, basic and all-rounded, armed with rifles and submachine guns; Breacher, specializing in breaching and close-quarters combat, armed with shotguns; Stealth, able to stealthily flank and kill enemies with suppressed weapons, but otherwise just a weaker Assaulter; and Shield, carrying a ballistic shield capable of blocking bullets, but also very slow, unable to carry equipment or utilities, and only armed with handguns.

-Equipment includes flashbangs that stun those in their detonation radius, stinger grenades that can kill or daze depending on proximity, breaching charges that destroy any door but can kill those on the other side, lockpick machines that hasten lockpicking, and tasers that can be used to non-lethally arrest suspects.
+Equipment includes flashbangs that stun those in their detonation radius, stinger grenades that can kill or daze depending on proximity, breaching charges that destroy any door but can kill those on the other side, lockpick machines that hasten lockpicking, and tasers that can be used to non-lethally stun and arrest suspects.
 Utilities include spy cameras to peek through doors without opening them, sledgehammers to quickly breach reinforced doors, bolt cutters to break locks and gates, and breaching kits that combine both but greatly decrease mobility.
 Body armor improves survivability for specific sides of the trooper's body at the cost of mobility.

 Campaigns and missions

-Door Kickers features six main campaigns, each with a certain number of missions and a loose plot involving the NCPD's efforts to stop a criminal organization or defeat terrorists.
-Single missions are missions not tied to a campaign and can be completed at the player's own leisure.
+Door Kickers features six main campaigns, each with a certain number of missions and a loose plot involving the NCPD's efforts to counter organized crime and terrorism.
+Also available are single missions, which are missions that are not tied to a campaign and can be completed at the player's own leisure.
 Each mission has a rating of three stars, awarded to the player based on the methods they used to complete the mission.

 In campaigns, any sustained casualties are kept until completion (so if a trooper is injured, they will remain injured for that playthrough).
-If a trooper is killed in a campaign, they are permanently lost, with their stats and rank reset and their character changed.
-Single missions lack this mechanic, meaning troopers killed in a single mission will be retained.
+If a trooper is killed in a campaign, they are permanently lost, with their stats and rank reset and their character replaced with a new game-generated character.
+Single missions lack this mechanic, meaning killed troopers will be retained.